Crown Commercial Service (CCS) has awarded a new Contact Centre and Business Services framework - with key improvements to service delivery

 The new agreement went live on 10 September, and builds on the success of the existing Contact Centres agreement (RM3815), due to expire in March 2022.
 It will include significant improvements such as a broader range of suppliers, flexible delivery models, volume discounting for customers, as well as updated terms and conditions reflective of the Government Sourcing Playbook.

 For the first time, the public sector will also have access to a brand new scope (Lot 2 – Business Services) providing access to HR, financial accounting, source-to-pay and payroll outsourcing services.
-The structure of the new framework, as well as the enhanced specification follows extensive customer and market engagement activity.
+The structure of the new contact centre and business services framework, as well as the enhanced specification follows extensive customer and market engagement activity.

 David Skinner, Commercial Director, Crown Commercial Service says: